econchick/roguelynn/_containers/past_talks/2016-05-13-apachecon.md

 ---
 layout: talk.html
-title: "Why can't we be friends?
+title: "Why can’t we be friends?
 Do Corporations and FOSS really mix?"
 tags: ["repeat"]
 talk_date: "May, 2016"
 location: "ApacheCon, Vancouver, BC"